genesis-community/rabbitmq-genesis-kit/MANUAL.md

 Disables TLS communications to the RabbitMQ cluster, and also between RabbitMQ nodes.

+## `no-mgmt-tls`

+Disables the TLS listener for the Management API on 15671, and will instead listen for plaintext HTTP traffic on 15672.

 ## `external-rmq-lb`

 Stops the haproxy node which would normally front the RabbitMQ nodes from being